zhongxiangboy/Improving-related-work-generation-by-introducing-problem-and-method-information/README.md

 3. The dataset in _filtered_mq_title_ and _unfiltered_mq_title_ are based on the base training data with the problem method information, which obtained through the title generation strategy.

-4. We use _rws_test data_ as the godl test dataset (provid by Hoang & Kan (2010)，pioneered the task of automatic related work generation, https://aclanthology.org/C10-2049.pdf). _rws_test_ contains 20 article sets.
+4. We use _rws_test data_ as the gold test dataset (provid by Hoang & Kan (2010)，pioneered the task of automatic related work generation, https://aclanthology.org/C10-2049.pdf). _rws_test_ contains 20 article sets.
 Each set contains the text of the related work section, and the abstracts of references mentioned in the related work section.

 Model and Codes: